-The Bridge to the Faculty program is funded by the Chancellor’s Office and administered by the Office of the Provost.
-It has been designed to diversify the faculty by attracting and retaining promising scholars from groups that have been historically underrepresented in Art History.
-Successful postdoctoral associates with department approval will have the opportunity to transition to faculty starting in the 2023-2024 academic year.
+The Bridge to Faculty Scholars Program is a UIC postdoctoral program designed to recruit underrepresented scholars, with the goal of transitioning them to tenure-track faculty positions (https://diversity.uic.edu/faculty/bridge-to-faculty/).
+Successful postdoctoral associates with department approval may have the opportunity to transition to faculty starting in the 2025-2026 academic year.
 In addition to mentorship within Art History, the research associate will participate in a cohort-based mentoring experience through the Office of the Vice Provost for Diversity, where they will have the opportunity to meet other Bridge to the Faculty Scholars.

 This postdoctoral position will bolster a critical and self-reflexive understanding of the discipline of Art History as a product of colonial modernity.
 Research specialization is open to any time period, but the department is particularly interested in scholars who are committed to recent methodological perspectives and critical engagement with current debates within and beyond the discipline of art history.
 We are particularly interested in applicants who demonstrate a commitment to interdisciplinary dialogue, theoretical fluency, and research interests that enlarge current faculty strengths.
 Interest in and capacity to contribute to the department’s program in museum studies is also encouraged.